Josh Groban: Voice

-There is no authoritative system of voice classification in non-classical music.
-The problem lies in the fact that classical terms are used to describe not merely various vocal ranges, but specific vocal timbres each unique to those respective ranges, and produced by the classical training techniques with which most popular singers are not intimately familiar and which are not universally employed by the few that are.
-In a 2002 New York Times article, Groban described himself as a "tenor in training".
+Some music critics refer to Groban as a tenor and others as a baritone.
+Groban himself has provided varying claims to his own vocal type.
+In a 2002 New York Times article, he described himself as a "tenor in training".
 He mentioned during his appearance on Late Show with David Letterman in December 2013 that he is a high lyric baritone.
-On Twitter, in March 2012, he had also mentioned that he is a baritone "with some high notes up my sleeve."
+On Twitter in March 2012, he mentioned that he is a baritone "with some high notes up my sleeve".
+He is also sometimes referred to as a baritenor.
+The usage of voice classification in non-classical music is controversial, because of the differing styles and techniques used.